wondasom/projectFreitag/README.md

 # Freitag 🎒
-This is a personal exercise of [website re-design](https://wondasom.github.io/projectFreitag/freitag/).
+This is a personal exercise of Freitag themed [website re-design](https://wondasom.github.io/projectFreitag/freitag/).
+You can check the design details [here](https://www.behance.net/gallery/90386701/Web-%28Freitag%29)